yanlai00/continual-ddpm/readme.md

 ## Running Continual Learning Experiments

 ### Train DDPM Models
 The experiment config files can be found in the `experiments/` folder.
-Here are some examples to run the training code:

 Unconditional image generation on MNIST with knowledge distillation:
 ```
 python -m experiments.uncond.mnist.kd